bsadd/meme-maker/djangoproject/README.md

 # MemesBD
 A simplified platform for meme lovers to upload/create/publish/share memes with ease.
+This folder contains the Django REST API for MemesBD frontend.

 ### How to run (First time):
 1. First create a virtual environment for the project & activate it.